Saturday, August 24, 2024

 More here

-In the linked forum thread about the videos, it seemed clear to me that some people misunderstood what the author was demonstrating in the latter video.
+In the linked forum thread about the videos, it seemed clear to me that some people misunderstood what the author is demonstrating in the latter video.

-The creationist analogy of a watch, clearly designed, for a living organism (also, in creationist thought, clearly designed) is nonsensical because a real watch lacks many aspects of organisms that evolutionary theory is premised on.
+The creationist analogy of a watch, clearly designed, to a living organism is nonsense because a real watch lacks many aspects of organisms that evolutionary theory is premised on.

 So the video's author first gives the elements of the watch analogy the qualities necessary to make it a working analogy, then shows how, given these qualities, watches would evolve over time